lami-genius/baobab-learning/README.md

 # baobab-learning

-This repository contains a record of what I have learned so far from the Baobab platform (https://www.baobabplatform.org/).
+This repository contains a record of what I have learned so far from the [Baobab platform](https://www.baobabplatform.org/).